manish-garodia/manish-garodia/common/lib-cellar/procedures/vm-real-axons/vm-real-axons.md

 		Killing Xvnc process ID 2415
 		Xvnc process ID 2415 already killed
 		Xvnc did not appear to shut down cleanly.
 Removing /tmp/.X11-unix/X1
 		```

-	1. Start up the vncserver.
-It will use the existing port number `:1`.
+	1. Start the vncserver.
+It will use the existing port number, for example `:1`.

 		```
 		$ <copy>vncserver</copy>